CarolyneSoares/love_calculator/README.md

 To work out the love score between two people:

-    Take both people's names and check for the number of times the letters in the word TRUE occurs.
+    -Take both people's names and check for the number of times the letters in the word TRUE occurs.

-    Then check for the number of times the letters in the word LOVE occurs.
+  -  Then check for the number of times the letters in the word LOVE occurs.

-    Then combine these numbers to make a 2 digit number.
+   - Then combine these numbers to make a 2 digit number.

 For Love Scores less than 10 or greater than 90, the message should be: